Skip to content

 --metrics

-track_bucket(key, bucket_value) creates nested counters where each unique bucket value maintains its own count.
+track_freq(name, value) creates nested counters where each unique category value maintains its own count.
 Perfect for building histograms.

 Common bucketing patterns: